radius-project/radius/docs/content/resources/networking/gateway/index.md

 ## Gateway format

-An Gateway is defined as a resource within your Application, defined at the same lavel as the Components providing and consuming the HTTP communication.
+A Gateway is defined as a resource within your Application, defined at the same level as the Components providing and consuming the HTTP communication.

 {{< rad file="snippets/gateway.bicep" embed=true marker="//GATEWAY" >}}